cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_17.rst

 | have a nose for (something)
 | Definition: To have an intuitive ability to detect or excel at something.
 | Usage: He has a nose for determining which way the stock market is going to shift.
+|
+| short order
+| Definition: an order or dish of food that can be quickly prepared and served.
+| Usage: a short order of souvlaki.
+| Usage: I'm a short-order cook.
+|
+| in short order
+| Definition: immediately; rapidly.
+|
+| replenish
+| Definition: fill (something) up again.
+| Usage: He replenish Tom's class with spirits. [倒酒]
+| Usage: all creatures need sleep to replenish their energies.
+|
+| arcn [青少年时期的粉刺]
+| Definition: she used to suffer from acne.
+|
+| ergonomic
+| ergonomics
+| Definition: the study of people's efficiency in their working environment.
+| Usage: ergonomic keyboard design. [人体工程学键盘]